ChocolateNao/ChocolateNao/README.md

 <h2 align="center">💡 About me</h2>

+I'm a passionate self-taught programmer on a journey to fulfill my ambition of working as a professional developer.
+Through building tools and libraries and continuously honing my skills, I'm gradually paving my way towards a career in programming.
 - 🖥️ Focusing on creating web applications, but trying to explore various technologies
 - 📚 Patient learner, interested in IT and foreign languages
 - 🎓 Postgraduate student at ITMO University